jfields4733/Jordan/12ControlPathDoesDonts/README.md

 The first thing to notice is that the flip flops have different names: RTL_REG_SYNC and RTL_REG_ASYNC.
 Second that SR has been replaced by CLR.

 *Why would putting posedge(rst) in the Always_ff sensitivity list cause asynchronous behavior?
 We are after all trying to specify the timing.*

+The posedge(rst) is a switch therefore vivado would interpret the logic as similar to a data_path if-statement.

 There don't appear to be any error messages, other than the normal complaining about clock domains, no specified clock constraints, etc.  We have been ignoring these warnings for a while now.